Chinese Medicinal Herb Farm Internship at Still Moon Farm with Rogue Farm Corps

 Minimum Length of Stay: 6-8 months

 Skills Desired: Cultivating plants for food or medicine is labor intensive as well as deeply rewarding.
-Drew and Jonathon hope to find mutual benefit in sharing the deep healing knowledge of the plants through the process of tending them for harvest and use as medicine.
+Andrew and Jonathon hope to find mutual benefit in sharing the deep healing knowledge of the plants through the process of tending them for harvest and use as medicine.
 To make this farm viable they recognize the importance of offering their knowledge and experience in exchange for the help and support of other enthusiastic people who are interested in learning to cultivate plants for food and medicine.
-For more information, please see the profile for Still Moon Farm at https://www.roguefarmcorps.org/next-farms/still-moon-farm
+Expectations include a strong work ethics, which is essential along with healthy curiosity, and eagerness to be a part of the process.
+Andrew and Jonathan believe that the health of the plant-tenders affects the health of the plants, so it is important to work hard and work smart.
+Being able to lift at least 60-80lbs is important, as well as knowing how to move your body in smart ways, which Andrew and Jonathon will model and teach throughout the season, especially as new tasks are introduced

 Preferred method of Contact: email